 We ended up rushing around the many limestone rock formations on day one, then cramming The Otways and seaside towns like Torquay into day two.
 In hindsight we should have done much more planning and allowed more time to enjoy it.

-To help plan your Great Ocean Road itinerary a bit better than we did, here is some useful information, along with my top 12 attractions.
+To help plan your Great Ocean Road itinerary a bit better than we did, here is my extensive guide, including my recommended top 12 Great Ocean Road attractions.

 Pin it for Later!